 When I turned 21, I decided to serve a mission for my church, The Church Of Jesus Christ of Latter Day Saints.
 I was called to serve in Goiania, Brasil.
 I wouldn’t trade anything for what learned during this time in my life.
 Not only did I draw closer to God, come to understand more about my Savior, but also learned to love serving my fellow man.
 It’s been the foundation I have based my life on.
 It was also when I decided I hated cold weather.
 For the past 20 years, warmer weather has been my preference :).

 While I loved school, I was also ready to start having babies.
-Some people are able to balance both school and family, and do it well, I’m not one of those people.
-Someday I’ll go back school, but in the meantime I have NO REGRETS!
+Some people are able to balance both school and family and do it well, I’m not one of those people.
+Someday I’ll go back to school, but in the meantime, I have NO REGRETS!
 I love being a wife and mother.
 We have been blessed with 2 boys.
-Even typing this I feel kind of emotional.
-I love my kids so much.
+Even typing this I feel kind of emotional, I love my boys so much.
 Even in the midst of their teen and preteen years, they are amazing.

 Our lives are far from perfect, but to me it is everything.
 I have a husband and 2 sons who love and respect me and I feel the same for them.
 This is such a blessing.

 My husband has always been my number 1 fan.
 No matter what I decide to tackle, he’s right there with me.
+Trust me, with a short attention span, and a drive to always be creating, I have tackled plenty of new projects and ideas.
 Plus, every meal I serve him, he makes me feel like a rockstar!
 He loves it, and I love him for his support.

 For the past 10 years I’ve been a longarm quilter.
 I love anything creative and quilting caught my eye.
 As I mentioned earlier, I’m a little too obsessive to do very many things at once.
 My focus, hobby and obsession was quilting.
 I opened a longarm quilting shop when my youngest went to school.
 I loved it and was very successful.
 The only problem was it started to consume a larger portion of my life than I was wanting or willing to give.
 Although I loved the creativity and challenge it, after a few years, I knew it was time to step away.
 I am still quilting today, in fact I always have several in process.